What is a Fixed Mindset? Definition, Examples & Comparison

 5. Refusing help from others when they willingly offer it freely (needless to say, this can lead you down a lonely path).

-6. Feeling intimidated when doing something important with other individuals who have invested more time than you have into their craft.
+6. Feeling intimidated when doing something important with other individuals who have invested more time than you have into their craft or who have a different skill set than you.

 7. Blaming others for your mistakes or failures (instead of taking responsibility).

-8. Focusing on learning/gaining the least amount of knowledge possible since it’s considered extra work.
+8. Focusing on learning/gaining the least amount of knowledge possible since it’s considered extra work that you don’t believe will have an impact anyway.

 9. Having an overall lack of interest in what makes someone successful and how they accomplished the things they did.